I Am Maximus wins Irish Grand National for Mullins

 I Am Maximus' win was a second Mullins triumph in the Fairyhouse showpiece.

-28-1 shot Gevrey, ridden by Brian Hayes, was a length back in second with the brave Defi Blue third also at 28-1.
+Gevrey, a 28-1 shot and ridden by Brian Hayes, was a length back in second, and the brave Defi Blue third also at 28-1.

-Only six of the 28 runners finished the course after all the horses had jumped the opening circuit in the three-mile and five-furlong chase.
+Only six of the 27 runners finished the course after all the horses had jumped the opening circuit in the three mile and five furlong chase.

 Mullins' only previous Irish National win came when Burrows Saint triumphed in 2019.

-The trainer was not at Fairyhouse on Monday as he continues to recuperate following recent hip surgery.
+The trainer was not at Fairyhouse on Monday, though, as he recuperates following recent hip surgery.

+Ridden patiently in among the field of 27, the JP McManus-owned gelding looked set to finish out of the placings - but came to the fore as contenders dropped away and he was ridden to get into contention over the penultimate fence.

+Townend said: "It was looking unlikely for a long way.
+I just tried to get him back popping.